s312569/clj-biosequence/README.md

 ### Core functionality

-`clj-biosequence` provides access to sequences from a variety of sources, including files, persistent stores and web-based websites.
+`clj-biosequence` provides access to sequences from a variety of sources, including files, persistent stores and websites.
 The `clj-biosequence.core` library provides the core functionality as well as an implementation for handling fasta sequences.
-So, for example, working with a fasta formatted file in the REPL could go something like this:
+So if working with a fasta formatted file in the REPL, a workflow could go something like this:

 ```clojure
 (use 'clj-biosequence.core)